roblesch/roblesch.github.io/_posts/2022-02-08-multiple-importance.md

 ## Importance Sampling

-With Monte Carlo methods, the quality of our approximation scales with the number of samples we evaluate.
-Importance sampling allows us to converge to a good approximation by focusing sampling on the regions that provide the most information.
-In a nutshell, if we want to evaluate the integral of some function $$f$$, it may be the case that the probability of sampling $$f$$ in a region that provides little information is very high.
-Importance sampling allows us to focus our evaluation on the regions of $$f$$ which provide the most information by changing the distribution that we sample from, reducing the samples needed to converge on a good approximation.
+With Monte Carlo methods, the quality of the approximation scales with the number of samples evaluated.
+Importance sampling converges to a good approximation more quickly by focusing sampling on the regions that provide the most information.
+In a nutshell, if the goal is to evaluate the integral of some function $$f$$, it may be the case that the probability of sampling $$f$$ in a region that provides little information is very high.
+Importance sampling focuses the evaluation on the regions of $$f$$ which provide the most information by changing the distribution sampled from, reducing the samples needed to converge on a good approximation.

-In light transport our analogous sampling of regions that provide more information are more literal.
-Remember that our goal is to simulate the path of light throughout a scene, so ideally every path we sample should terminate at a light.
+In light transport the analogous sampling of regions that provide more information is more literal.
+The goal is to simulate the path of light throughout a scene, so ideally every path sampled should terminate at a light.
 Unfortunately, by purely random surface scattering this will rarely be the case.
-However, if a surface is in direct lighting, that is that its path to a light is unobstructed, then that light will likely provide the most information on the appearance of the surface, so we should trace paths toward the light.
-If we can't see a light, we could scatter according to the properties of the surface, since we may find a path to the light eventually.
-This is exactly what is meant when I reference "sampling the lights" or "sampling the BRDF" in later sections.
+However, if a surface is in direct lighting, that is that its path to a light is unobstructed, then that light will likely provide the most information on the appearance of the surface, so paths should be traced toward the light.
+If the light isn't visible, rays could scatter according to the properties of the surface, since they may find a path to the light eventually.
+This is what I mean when I reference "sampling the lights" or "sampling the BRDF" in later sections.

 Here is a very good video on the subject of importance sampling.
 It's made for a Machine Learning audience, but the theory is the same -